By Deeyoung Ma - May 9, 2026 - 8 min read

-Nova Scotia labour standards for restaurant operators — 48-hour overtime, minimum wage, breaks, uniforms, deductions, stat holidays, and Halifax-specific scheduling realities.
+Nova Scotia restaurant labour rules for Halifax operators: overtime, minimum wage, breaks, uniforms, deductions, holidays, and scheduling.

 Nova Scotia is less complicated than Ontario or BC from a scheduling perspective.
 The overtime threshold is higher, the stat holiday list is shorter, and there's no separate tipped minimum wage.
 But it has its own traps — and if you're coming from another province (or hiring someone who is), the assumptions don't travel.